futoin/core-js-ri-eventstream/README.md

 # About

+FutoIn EventStream is fundamental part for efficient global state update in distributed systems.
+It is used for reliable event delivery, decentralized cache invalidation, efficient online segregation of active and warehouse data.

 Unlike various message/event brokers, the focus of FutoIn Event Stream is integration with database transactions for reliable efficient event recording and delivery.

 The design is not focused on high throughput as the primary reason is reliable association of events with database changes.
 Please consider using pure message brokers for throughput-intensive cases.

-It may not be immediately obvious how to use this FutoIn sub-project, but it's a fundamental part for asynchronous state distribution and interaction in large microservice systems.

 **Documentation** --> [FutoIn Guide](https://futoin.org/docs/eventstream/)